Labels and Signage Reduce Risks

 Example #1: exit signs.
 Easily found and readily available.
 Various sizes and color options.
 But what about putting exit signs at the required “eye level” height AND putting a series of exit signs at or around 24 inches height on the walls and corners of a high traffic hallway?
 Consider a fire and all the smoke.
 What if smoke obscured sight at 48 inches height but not at 24 inches height?
 A simple additional sign could very well save a co-worker’s life.

 Example #2: a series of hot steam pipes.
-When correctly labelled, maintenance staff will be better able to quickly identify the hazard and avoid burns.
+When correctly labeled, maintenance staff will be better able to quickly identify the hazard and avoid burns.
 These pipes are HOT to the touch, stay away!
 Intuitively color-coded options exist to indicate the temperature and the pressure at a glance.
-Making signage instinctive and intuitive is big part of making it effective.
+Making signage instinctive and intuitive is a big part of making it effective.

 Example #3a: an electrical control panel out on the factory floor.
 This panel controls the conveyor for a bagging and sealing system.
 When correctly labeled, a passerby on the factory floor will be able to note that this particular control panel is a real hazard and they should avoid it.
 A typical sign/label might state “Authorized Personnel Only”.
 Many of the related OSHA standards try to keep non-qualified employees away from the hazard entirely.